2000–01 Gamma Ethniki

 The 2000–01 Gamma Ethniki was the 18th season since the official establishment of the third tier of Greek football in 1982 and under the name Second Division (Β΄ Κατηγορία).
 Patraikos was crowned champion, thus winning promotion to Beta Ethniki.
 Chalkidona-Near East also won promotion after a winning a promotion play-off in which was participated with Atromitos and Ethnikos Piraeus.

-Acharnaikos, Naoussa, Kozani, Ampelokipi, Lamia, Veria, Anagennisi Karditsa, ILTEX Lykoi, Pierikos and Ialysos Rodos were relegated to Delta Ethniki.
+Acharnaikos, Naoussa, Kozani, Ampelokipi, Lamia, Veria, Anagennisi Karditsa, ILTEX Lykoi, Pierikos and Ialysos were relegated to Delta Ethniki.